Comparison

 DraftView vs Word Track Changes for Documentation Review

 Many teams whose docs live in Git still review them in Microsoft Word: export the Markdown to a document, send it to legal, PMs, or SMEs for tracked changes, then transcribe every redline back into the source by hand.
-Here's how that round trip compares to reviewing directly in DraftView.
+That round trip was already painful, and it does nothing for the AI doc PRs now landing daily.
+Here's how it compares to reviewing directly in DraftView, the human review and sign-off layer for documentation PRs.

 Feature Comparison